 A well-designed animated feature that has some nice hidden themes to do with the importance of acceptance and tolerance.
 It’s like getting your kids to eat their vegetables without knowing it.
 Hopefully, it will rub off on some adults too.

 When it comes down to it, sometimes timing isn’t just everything; it can be the only thing.
-Smallfoot comes out at a time when the world has taken notice of its leadership having little acceptance of other’s beliefs and ideals.
+Smallfoot comes out when the world has noticed its leadership having little acceptance of other’s beliefs and ideals.
 Worse, many feel administrations have shown little to no tolerance for those who disagree with them.
-Smallfoot is an animated film for children that has some nice teachable moments with some consistent laughs along the way.
+Smallfoot is an animated film for children with some nice teachable moments with some consistent laughs along the way.

-Smallfoot is from writer-director Karey Kirkpatrick who adapted one of the best animated features of the 90’s in James and the Giant Peach and co-wrote one of the more underrated British sci-fi comedies in A Hitchhiker’s Guide to the Galaxy.
+Smallfoot is from writer-director Karey Kirkpatrick, who adapted one of the best-animated features of the ’90s in James and the Giant Peach and co-wrote one of the more underrated British sci-fi comedies in A Hitchhiker’s Guide to the Galaxy.
 He has written a well-designed animated feature that mixes well-timed moments of acceptance, tolerance, and even censorship.
-Combined this with some old-fashioned Looney Tunes-esque cartoon escapades, which is a not huge surprise since it’s from Warner Brothers Animation Group, his animated film is light, breezy, clever, and has plenty of heart without delving into preachy melodrama.
+Combined with some old-fashioned Looney Tunes-Esque cartoon escapades, which is a not huge surprise since it’s from Warner Brothers Animation Group, his animated film is light, breezy, clever, and has plenty of heart without delving into preachy melodrama.

-Smallfoot by no means is a bold political statement.
-The hidden themes about acceptable and tolerance are subtle.
+Smallfoot, by no means, is a bold political statement.
+The hidden themes about acceptance and tolerance are subtle.
 There is no doubt that these are intentional but are magnified by today’s political climate.
 It might be the animated film children need right now.
 Having your kids watch Smallfoot is almost like getting them to eat their vegetables without knowing it.
 Let’s hope some of this rubs off on some adults as well.

-It’s a simple matter of timing being everything, you see.
+It’s a simple matter of the timing being everything, you see.